 - Give two questions you still have about stem cells.

-**Submit all jot notes and answers for part one and two to the Teams submission box.
+**Submit all jot notes and answers for part one and two on paper or digitally in Brightspace submission box.

 Part Three: Flipgrid Response

 Please consider the following as a guide to create a response to this assignment.
 All comments will be posted in Fripgrid under the ‘Stem Cells and Disease’ post.
 Remember that you can find flipgrid in our Teams site under the ‘Resources’ tab… or find it here…. https://flip.com/fab5175e